C-Undritz/Boardgame-Bazaar/README.md

 * In the newly created webhook endpoint details the ‘signing secret’ is now available.
 Copy this and add it to the value for the environment and Heroku variable STRIPE_WH_SECRET as detailed above.
 * Within the Stripe dashboard for that webhook, click ‘send test webhook’ and verify that it is working.

-The STRIPE_CURRENCY variable is defined within the django app 'settings.py' file and is set to ‘gbp’.
+The STRIPE_CURRENCY variable is defined within the django app 'settings' python file and is set to ‘gbp’.
 If a different currency is needed then this will need to be changed.
-See this link for [support currencies](https://stripe.com/docs/currencies#presentment-currencies)
+See this link for [supported currencies](https://stripe.com/docs/currencies#presentment-currencies)

 # Email Setup
-The below instructions cover the setup using a Gmail account.
+The below instructions cover the setup using a [Gmail](https://google.com) account.

 * Log in to your email account or set one up.
 * Click account settings, and select the 'Accounts and Import' option from the top selection